jeffreycwitt/pl399/docs/24-internet-as-savior.md

 As Shapiro notes, the 20th saw the mass the consolidation of ownership of communication channels to a handful of powerful players.

 > In recent years, as global conglomerates have consolidated their ownership of media out-lets, Liebling's wry observation has seemed more apt then ever.
 In 1983, a few dozen corporations owned at least 80 percent of the market for television and radio programming, film, books, and magazines.
-In 1996, less than ten firms controlled around the same share of the mar-ket, and most of these firms were engaged in ventures together. (p.
-40 https://hyp.is/8NCM4izTEeu8yIdtQqb0Pw/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Shapiro_1999_Lieblings_Revenge_ch4.pdf)
+In 1996, less than ten firms controlled around the same share of the mar-ket, and most of these firms were engaged in ventures together. <span class="citation" data-reading="3Q53BL69=>p.
+40" data-annotation="https://hyp.is/8NCM4izTEeu8yIdtQqb0Pw/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Shapiro_1999_Lieblings_Revenge_ch4.pdf"/>

 In light of this shift, and Habermas' critique, Internet enthusiasts (such as Barlow and Shapiro) see the next media shift (the shift to the Internet) as a possible savior of deliberative democracy.